 “I’m afraid I’m going to do something silly when we see them, like cry or something,” I said to Todd.

 “If you don’t want to cry, I’d stop listening to this song,” he said.
 He was right.
 I switched the song immediately to Rush – YYZ and stayed on classic or prog rock for the rest of the journey.

 Saturday traffic on I-75 made us 15 minutes late.
 I hate being late to anything, but I especially hate being late to something big.
-April and her family were already in the restaurant.
+The birth mother, Audrey, and her family were already in the restaurant.
 She was sitting at a table with her 3-year-old.
 Her husband and 8-year-old were at the counter ordering.
 We stood there.
 None of us knew exactly how to handle this moment.
 To look as us from across the restaurant, you might think we had chosen not to handle it at all.
 But soon enough, introductions were made and we were all sitting around a table catching up on a lifetime of two separate worlds.